Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Coexisting unidirectional and bidirectional orders

 where $V_{\pm\hat{x}} = -V_{\pm\hat{y}} = V_0/2$, $V_0$ is the bare magnitude of the bidirectional order parameter, $\mathbf{Q}_1=(q,0)$, and $\mathbf{Q}_2=(0,q)$.
 Choosing $q=(1/3)r.l.u$ now gives us a nine-component reconstruction of the Brillouin zone.
 In the coexistence phase, the total CDW Hamiltonian is given by

 In the above equation, the unidirectional CDW Hamiltonian is now also represented by a nine-component reconstructed BZ, however with a different bare-magnitude ($W_0$) and scattering vector present only in one direction.
-Details of the Hamiltonian for this phase have been provided in the Supplementary Information.
+Details of the Hamiltonian for this phase have been provided in the Appendix.

 The addition of a bidirectional order parameter to the unidirectional CDW changes the Fermi surface from isolated hole pockets in the first Brillouin zone (unidirectional CDW) to electron pockets centered at $(\pi/3,\pi/3)$ in the coexistence phase.
 The electron pockets in the coexisting phase are visible in Fig.~\ref{Fig_Coex_FS}.
 In angle-resolved photoemission (ARPES) experiments the quasiparticle spectral function $A(\omega,\mathbf{k})$ is mapped on the Brillouin zone.
 The spectral function is given by